 fbpx

 This letter is the IRS officially telling you that they plan to seize your assets.
 The IRS manual states that the purpose of the Final Notice of Intent to Levy is to act as a final warning that failure to respond could result in immediate enforcement.
 If the IRS takes action they may put levies on your bank accounts, accounts receivable, as well as wage garnishments and seizures.
+They can also levy a state income tax refund to pay off any unpaid balance or debt.

 As bad as it sounds, not all hope is lost if you receive a notice of intent to levy.
 The good news is there are some easy steps you can take to stop the IRS from taking action on the levy notice.